wvlet/airframe/docs/airframe-di.md

 }

 ```

-As we have seen in the example of [Service Mix-in](#service-mix-in), if we need to manage hundreds of services,
-manually writing such object management functions will be cumbersome.
-Airframe helps you to oraganize building service objects.
+If your need to manage hundreds of services, manually writing such object management functions will be cumbersome.
+Airframe DI helps you to organize construction of service objects.

 ### Instantiation Methods